GeorgeH23/gym-pro/README.md

 ### Prepare before Deploy
 1. Create an `.env` file in your project, at root level.
-2. Add this file your secret keys.
+2. Add in this file your secret keys.
 3. Run `pip3 install -r requirements.txt` to install needed packages.
 4. Run `python3 manage.py migrate` to migrate your DB models.
 5. Run `python3 manage.py createsuperuser` to create a superuser.
-6. Run `python manage.py runserver` to start the server.
+6. Run `python3 manage.py runserver` to start the server.

 ### Deploying on Heroku Pages
 To deploy this web app to Heroku Pages from GitHub repository, the following steps were taken: